conjurer-rich/user-needs-mapping/_pages/home.md

       **Passenger Case Study:** Discover how a mobile ticketing company used User Needs Mapping to disccover value streams and align their teams for optimal delivery.
 [Read the story.](/articles/2025-01-02-unm04-case-study-passenger/)

       > 'User Needs Mapping has helped us to identify previously unseen ways of organizing our teams and was a valuable part of applying Team Topologies at Passenger' Tom Quay, CEO, Passenger"
-    - "**Practical insights:** See how organizations have bridged the gap between complexity and clarity with this technique."
 quote-list:
     - excerpt: "It’s much easier to communicate where and how AI is influencing a user or customer need with UNM than customer journey maps or service blueprints."
       image_path: "/assets/images/profiles/ross_langley.jpg"